Advantages to Competing With Your Carry Gun

 Shooting my XD-M carry gun in competition helps me better understand the timing of my handgun.
 Acquiring the recoil/timing knowledge and experience of my defensive handgun enables me to shoot faster and more accurately. #BecomeOneWithTheGun

-My XD-M is the standard 4.5 inch 9mm model — again, it’s the handgun I compete with, as well as my basic duty/daily carry firearm.
-This particular Springfield has performed these multiple functions for me for almost a decade.
+My XD-M Elite Precision 9mm is the handgun I compete with, as well as my basic duty/daily carry firearm.
+This particular Springfield performed these multiple functions for me for almost a decade.
 During this time, I have spent little money to modify the gun.
 With the simple addition of grip tape and fiber optic sights, my cost to customize has been kept to a minimum.

 USPSA Production and IDPA Stock Service Pistol divisions have been a perfect fit for me and my 9mm XD-M. The gun has served me extremely well, at a very cost-effective price point and I have no doubt it will continue to do so for many more years — in both competition and defensive roles.